speedybits/b4m_turtlebot3/b4m_readme.md

 ros2 run b4m_voice voice_control
 ```

-Note: We recommend using `b4m_dev_launch.sh` whenever possible as it handles environment setup and provides clear instructions.
+Note: We recommend using `b4m_dev_launch.sh` as it simplifies the launch process into single commands.

 ### Testing Voice Control
 Once both nodes are running, you can: